How to Pass Azure AI Fundamentals in 30 Days

 Day before: light review only, 30 minutes max.
 Confirm your exam appointment, check whether you're testing at a Pearson VUE center or online, and sort out your ID situation now - not the morning of.
 Get 7 to 8 hours of sleep.
 That's not optional.
 Exam day: eat something real, show up or log on 15 minutes early, and bring a valid photo ID.
 If you're testing online, clear your desk completely - they'll ask you to show the room on camera.
 During the exam, flag questions you're unsure about and move on.
 You've got 65 minutes for a beginner exam.
 You have time to revisit.

-Is Google Cloud Professional ML Engineer Worth It in 2026?
+How Much Does Google Cloud Professional ML Engineer Cost in 2026?